ybarnatan/amazon_recon/README.md

 ## 📚 Data Source

+This project is a data-driven case study developed as part of a technical interview assessment for a position in Data Science.
 Data has been provided by the technical hiring team; it is available in this repository in the `data` folder.

 ---